 Philip is a founding principal of Hill Thalis Architecture + Urban Projects, established in 1992.
 Philip has more than 25 years local and international experience across a broad spectrum of architecture and urban projects.

-Philip has won more than 40 awards, commendations and competitions for architecture, urban design, planning, public domain and heritage projects.
-The Sydney Olympic Village competition winning project was instrumental in launching Sydney’s Green Games agenda and the Barangaroo/ East Darling Harbour International Competition has generated strong public interest in Sydney’s urban future.
-The Pair of Houses in Northbridge was commended in the 1995 Institute of Architects Awards and has been published in various guidebooks to Sydney architecture.
-Pirrama Park, Rooftop Apartment, Substation No. 175 and The Majestic have also been widely published and have featured in architectural tours.
+Philip has won more than 90 awards, commendations and competitions for architecture, urban design, planning, public domain and heritage projects.
+The Sydney Olympic Village competition winning project was instrumental in launching Sydney’s Green Games agenda and the Barangaroo International Competition has generated strong public debate about Sydney’s urban future.
+The K2K Competition winning scheme proposed new models for the targeted improvement of existing urban areas.

-Philip was the Institute of Architect’s appointee to the Heritage Council in 2000 – 01 and is a Trustee of the Historic Houses Trust of NSW for 1998 – 2006.
-He was a member of the Institute of Architect’s Awards Juries in 1985 and 2000 and has served on a number of design review panels and competition juries.
+Philip has frequently been appointed to high level advisory roles, including the Institute of Architect’s appointee to the Heritage Council in 2000 – 01, Trustee of the Historic Houses Trust of NSW for 1998 – 2006, appointee to the PlanningNSW Urban Design Advisory Committee (UDAC) 2002-4 and member of the Central Sydney Planning Committee (CSPC) since 2016.
+He was a member of the Institute of Architect’s Awards Juries in 1985, 2000 and 2012 and has served on a number of design review panels and competition juries.